-Students have the right to expect that schools will keep student records safe, secure, and private.
+Rights Responsibilities Students have the right to expect that schools will keep student records safe, secure, and private.
 Students who are eighteen (18) years or older have the right to see their own school records.
+Students have a responsibility to learn how the information in their school records is gathered, how it is used, and what it means.
 Students have a right to expect that others will respect personal belongings.
-Responsibilities Students have a responsibility to learn how the information in their school records is gathered, how it is used, and what it means.